TheDotflow/dotflow-ink/README.md

 When an identity owner wants to share their address with a user with which he interacts often he will send only the part of the `IdentityKey` that is associated with the blockchains on which he is doing transactions with the other person.
 This way the other user will be able to decrypt and access his addresses.

+## Deployment

+The contract is currently deployed on [Astar Shibuya](https://docs.astar.network/docs/build/Introduction/astar_family/#shibuya) and is used by the frontend when running locally.

+Contract address: Yib3XD3rkKWstaCB6P3FYCuWu2gZ4nwLoi6x9w8e9UoLNjh

+### Deployment on Astar Shibuya
+To deploy the contract on the testnet you first need to obtain some Astar SBY tokens.

+The easiest way to get SBY tokens is to go to the  [Astar Portal](https://portal.astar.network/) login in with a wallet and select the Shibuya network.
+After that use the faucet option to get some tokens for the deployment.

+After successfully getting some SBY tokens you will need to build the contract to get a WASM executable.
+The steps to build the contract are explained in the following section.

+Finally, to deploy the contract go to [Polkadot.js](https://polkadot.js.org/) and connect to the Shibuya network.
+Once Shibuya network is selected you will be able to Developer -> Contract section where you can deploy the contract.

 ## Build & Test Locally
 1. Make sure to have the latest [cargo contract](https://crates.io/crates/cargo-contract).
 2. Clone the GitHub repository: